In February 2015, the High Court in Manchester heard an appeal relating to PPI refunds after an IVA has satisfactorily completed:

 - permission has now been given for a further appeal to the High Court in London – planned for May 2016 it was delayed as there weren’t enough judges (!)

 UPDATE – the Green v Wright appeal was heard on 15th November 2016.
-The Appeal Court verdict is expected in early 2017.
+The Appeal Court verdict is expected to be published on Wednesday 1st March 2017 at 2pm.

 How important is this case?